LIGHT NOVELS ARE GARBAGE

 School settings in general are sapping away all tension and ruin the atmosphere.
 They are supposed to be there to offer a haven and familiarity for teenagers but at the same time raise endless questions of the sort “Why does everything happen the way it does, and why the adults don't do anything to stop it?”
 And the answer is a simple “because adults are terrible people who create unjust societies, and only we, the hormone-crazy teenagers, can do the right thing by smacking the crap out of everything.”

 The saddest part is that the budget is actually very high.
-Madhouse is the king of anime, and yet not even that could save the show from being bad.
-If you want to watch it just for the pretty visuals and the teen empowerment, at least it is satisfactory on a superficial level.
+Madhouse is the king of anime studios, and yet not even that could save the show from being bad.
+If you want to watch it just for the pretty colors and the teen empowerment, it is satisfactory on a very superficial level.
 But if you watch it for any sort of depth or good characterization, you will be greatly disappointed.
-There is nothing particularly good in Mahouka, and only manages to further prove how pre-airing hype only exists to mutate the reputation of what could have been a forgettable mediocre title, to that of an abomination we will always be using as an example of what a bad anime is all about.
+There is nothing particularly good in Mahouka, and only manages to further prove how pre-airing hype only exists to mutate the reputation of what could have been a forgettable mediocre title, into an abomination we will always be using as an example of what a bad anime is all about.

 Hello Mahouka, how are you?
 Here, sit next to your best friend, SAO.
 Feeling comfortable enough?
 Yes?
 Ok… GUYS GAG THEM!
 GRAB THEIR FEET!
 WATCH OUT, HE IS TRYING TO GET AWAY!
 WHERE IS THE ROPE?
 BRING THE TAR!